alexeivorohov/bhtrace/README.md

-# bhtrace - torch-based library for modeling images of compact objects
+# bhtrace - a python library for modeling observational data for compact objects in effective geometry, sourced by nonlinear electrodynamics/

 ![image](./results/Im_RN.png)